CThompson01/KorUI/README.md

 ## TODO

-[x] Overhaul UIElement creation using pointers
-[ ] Utilize function pointers for render and input detection to cut down CPU time and allow overrides [ ] Combine Pressed and Released functions into one input function [ ] Utilize void pointers with callbacks for UI input
+- [ ] Utilize function pointers for render and input detection to cut down CPU time and allow overrides
+- [ ] Combine Pressed and Released functions into one input function
+- [ ] Utilize void pointers with callbacks for UI input
+- [x] Overhaul UIElement creation using pointers